Tour of the Lake District - 10 Days' Walking

 Windermere to Coniston

 Your first day begins in the popular tourist town of Windermere.
 Leaving Windermere on well-defined paths, you gain height and are rewarded with great views over Lake Windermere and the ground you will cover in the next day or so.
 The route continues along the old drovers road past historic Townend farm, which is open to the public and offers a great insight into 17th Century Lakeland life.
 Further along the viewpoint at Jenkin Crag is worth a short detour before continuing to the bustling town of Ambleside.
 On leaving Ambleside, the route climbs below Loughrigg Fell, past Loughrigg Tarn on easy to follow trails before arriving in the village of Elterwater which guards the entrance to the beautiful Langdale Valley in the heart of the Lake District.
-From Elterwater, a well-defined path through Little Langdale leads out of the valley to the charming village of Coniston, the one-time home of the poet John Ruskin.
+From Elterwater, a well-defined path leads out of the valley and journeys alongside Tarn How’s before descending to the charming village of Coniston, the one-time home of the poet John Ruskin.

 Coniston to Boot